Yizhao111/Yizhao111.github.io/projects-230811.md

 ## [A Simulated Banking System ](https://github.com/Yizhao111/AI-freight-management-center)

-Here is a banking simulation system enabling features for simulating banking transactions and batch task processing, functions included fund transfers, salary payments, withdrawals, deposits, and interest calculations.<br>
+Here is a banking simulation system enabling features for simulating banking transactions and batch task processing, functions included fund transfers, salary payments, withdrawals, deposits, and interest calculations.<br><br>
-**In this project, I:**<br>
+**In this project, I:**
 - Integrated multithreading techniques with the Java Swing framework to handle ten thousand simulated users with around two hundred million records
 - Used Socket-based network programming to create a client-server architecture and the Runnable interface and member functions to control thread pausing and resuming.